fabric8io/docker-maven-plugin/doc/contributing.md

     this project or the open source license(s) involved.
 ```

-Then you just add a line to every git commit message:
+then you just add a line to every git commit message:

     Signed-off-by: Joe Smith <joe.smith@email.com>